 Houston Military Divorce Lawyers

-Being a military member, especially one serving overseas or away from home adds a new dimension to the legal process of separation.
-That is why if you are contemplating a divorce, you need to find a skilled lawyer with experience dealing with the unique circumstances that can arise from a military divorce.
+Being a military member, especially one serving overseas or away from home, adds a new dimension to the legal process of separation.
+If you are contemplating a divorce, you need to find a skilled lawyer with experience dealing with the unique circumstances that can arise from a military divorce.

 Military Divorce in Texas

 It is crucial to seek an attorney with experience dealing with military divorces due to the federal laws that exist to protect active-duty military members.
 The Servicemember Civil Relief Act is a piece of federal legislation that, in part, helps protect active-duty military members from being divorced by their spouses without their knowledge.
-In order for a Texas court to even hear divorce proceedings, the active-duty military member must be served with divorce paper in person.
+In order for a Texas court to even hear divorce proceedings, the active-duty military member must be served with divorce papers in person.
 A military divorce can also be postponed while a service member is on active duty and for an additional 60 days after their return.
-An active-duty servicemember can waive these protections if they want to proceed with divorce as soon as the divorce is filed, regardless of active duty status.
+An active duty servicemember can waive these protections if they want to proceed with divorce as soon as the divorce is filed, regardless of active-duty status.